 To find out what Babbelonians have learned on the job, I asked two employees who’ve been here a (relatively) long time to share some of their experiences.
 Katja, Head of Didactics, has turned her own passion for languages into a career – helping people all over the world learn them.
-She now supervises the team of over 100 internal and external language experts who conceptualize, produce and optimize all our course content and who work to improve the overall learning experience.
+She now supervises the team of over 100 internal language experts who conceptualize, produce and optimize all our course content and who work to improve the overall learning experience.

 Ed leads the Content Marketing and Social Media Teams.
 Originally started in 2014 as a platform for video marketing activities, Ed has grown the Babbel Magazine into a key channel for spreading the word about Babbel and fueling international growth.
 The magazine features content in seven languages and is seen by millions of readers worldwide each month.

 Both Katja and Ed started at Babbel with a degree of relevant experience at other e-learning startups, though their first responsibilities were very different from where they ended up:

 Katja: Before Babbel I worked as a freelance teacher and tutor at a university and then at an online language learning startup using videos, where I did everything from editing to acting and organizing video shoots.
 But they did not take off like Babbel has.